mackattack414/Orions-Belt/Letter of Intent.md

 - **The forum The forum** – yes, of course, we’ll need a forum, can’t be only on HT forever☺; it will have avatars, profiles, following, mods, lots of threads and even trolls.

-- **The Status Page** – a dynamic list of the coalition’s nodes, their ID and Operator, their health status and whatever we see fit.
+- **The Status Page** – a dynamic list of the community’s nodes, their ID and Operator, their health status and whatever we see fit.
 All information will be given voluntarily by the owners of the nodes, no obligations.

-- **The Services Page** – where it will all unfolds; this part will support the higher functions of the coalition: that of creating and maintaining a method through which the members are able to have a stake and manage that participation on the coalition’s Orion nodes (or even Prime Controllers&trade;, if we get there)
+- **The Services Page** – where it will all unfolds; this part will support the higher functions of the community: that of creating and maintaining a method through which the members are able to have a stake and manage that participation on the community’s Orion nodes (or even Prime Controllers&trade;, if we get there)

 ##**Cash?**